ByteBard58/SeismoSense/README.md

 ## 😃 Appreciation

 Thank you for visting the repository.
 I’d be thrilled to hear those!
 You can find my contact info on my [GitHub profile](https://github.com/ByteBard58).

+If you liked this project, please consider giving it a star 🌟

 Have a great day!